jdcc/baltimore_roofs_slim/README.md

 roofs modeling train-image-model  Train an image classification model from aerial photos
 ```

 A full run of the project from data loading to model training to prediction looks similar to this series of commands.
-Use the `--help` argument to each of these commands for a full understanding of what's going on.
+Use the `--help` argument to each of these commands for a full understanding of what's going on and the `status` command of each subcommand to check that everything is proceeding normally.
 ```bash
 $ roofs db import-sheet --inspection-notes data/InspectorNotes_Roof.xlsx
 $ roofs db import-gdb data/roofdata_2024.gdb \